dwight-foster/BerkshireGPT/README.md

 ## Usage
 The model can be used for a variety of tasks such as text generation, summarization, and question answering.
 The model can be used with the Hugging Face Transformers library or mlx if you have an apple computer.

 The inference.ipynb notebook can run on any device but is optimized for cuda gpus.
-The apple_inference.ipynb uses mlx and is optimized for Apple devices.

 ```python